thutasann/node-js-ecommerce-api/README.md

 Runs the app in the development mode.\
 Open [http://localhost:4000/klink-ecom/api/v1](http://localhost:4000/klink-ecom/api/v1) to view it in your Browser or Postman.

+## Production

+This prject is also Deployed on the <b>Heroku</b>.

+Open [https://nodejs-ecom-api.herokuapp.com/klink-ecom/api/v1/](https://nodejs-ecom-api.herokuapp.com/klink-ecom/api/v1/) in your browser\
+to view the Weclcome API.

 ## Endpoints

 - Authentication